mwarning/guest-counter/README.md

 # Network Guest Counter

 A script to count clients on your network but omits persistent devices such as servers or routers.
 This can be used as a public counter for your network, e.g. to indicate home many people are in the office.
+Counted are devices that are in the network for less that a given amount of hours.

 Put `count_guests.sh` somewhere on your gateway and call it every few minutes.